PaluMacil/misc/c-webview/README.md

  - Still trying to decide how to use the c project. `gcc main.c webview.c -DWEBVIEW_WINAPI=1 -lole32 -lcomctl32 -loleaut32 -luuid -lgdi32 -o webview-example.exe` created a binary but it seems to panic without an error message.
  - Go project looks great!
 Examples just work (well, except the canvas one).
 I have mingw64 installed.
- - Compiling a DLL from the
+ - Compiling a DLL from the output project (see cmake below) seems to produce a file.
+I haven't tested it.

 ```
 cmake .